derrickcreamer/Hemlock/README.md

     rules[Status.FatePoints].Feeds(i => i * i, Status.LuckPoints);

-### Single-source statuses:
+### Single-instance statuses:
-The default mode of Hemlock is to support multiple sources, but there's an issue with that: With multiple sources, a statement like `statusTracker[Status.Poisoned] = 15;` doesn't make much sense.
+The default mode of Hemlock is to allow multiple instances per status, but there's an issue with that: With multiple instances, a statement like `statusTracker[Status.Poisoned] = 15;` doesn't make much sense.
 (This is why that assignment is illegal by default.)

-But sometimes you want a status to act less like a collection of values (i.e., multiple sources), and more like a single integer.
-That's where the single-source flag comes into play.
+But sometimes you want a status to act less like a collection of values (i.e., multiple instances), and more like a single integer.
+That's where the single-instance flag comes into play.

 When you say `statusTracker[Status.Poisoned] = 15;`, you intend for the new value to be 15, no matter what was there before.
-This is exactly what happens, once you set SingleSource:
+This is exactly what happens, once you set SingleInstance:

-    rules[Status.Poisoned].SingleSource = true;
+    rules[Status.Poisoned].SingleInstance = true;

-Set SingleSource to true whenever you don't want multiple sources - whenever you'll always be setting the status directly, treating it as a single int.
+Set SingleInstance to true whenever you don't want multiple instances - whenever you'll always be setting the status directly, and treating it as a single int.

 It's handy if you want to use a status like this:

     statusTracker[Status.Poisoned]--;

-The other features still work great with single-source statuses.
+The other features still work great with single-instance statuses.
 You can still respond automatically to changes, feed values from one to another, and so on.

-### Source overrides:
-Let's say that you have a standard message *"You're on fire!"* that appears whenever the Burning status increases.

-Now let's say that, in the situation where a wand of immolation is the cause of the Burning status, you want a different message: *"The wand's beam sets you on fire!"*

-You *could* print that message separately, but that would probably result in *both* messages appearing, and that doesn't sound very good.

-Instead, what you want is a source override:

-    var source = tracker.CreateSource(Status.Burning);
-    source.Overrides(Status.Burning).Messages.Increased =
-        (creature, status, oldValue, newValue) => {
-            messagePrinter.Print("The wand's beam sets you on fire!");
-        };

-What the above code means is "If *this* source is responsible for the value of Burning being changed, override its usual 'increased' message with this new one."

-By doing this, you'll see only the new message, just like you wanted.

 ### Status overrides:
-The concept behind source overrides (above) can also be applied to statuses themselves.
-Here's an example:

 Let's say you have a standard message *"You are stunned!"* that appears whenever the Stunned status increases.

 Now let's say that you also have a StunToxin status.
-StunToxin is a type of poison, and it feeds the Stunned status.
-Therefore, whenever you get hit with StunToxin, you'll be poisoned and stunned.
+StunToxin is a type of poison (it extends the Poisoned status), and it also implies (feeds) the Stunned status.
+Therefore, whenever you get hit with StunToxin, you'll be both poisoned and stunned.

-Well, let's say that you'd prefer a different message any time that you get stunned because of StunToxin.
-This works very much like the source overrides above:
+Well, let's say that you'd prefer a different message to appear whenever you get stunned because of StunToxin: *"The toxin makes your head spin!"*

+You don't want *both* messages to be printed - that wouldn't sound quite right.
+Instead, what you want is a status override:

     rules[Status.StunToxin].Overrides(Status.Stunned).Messages.Increased =
         (creature, status, oldValue, newValue) => {
             messagePrinter.Print("The toxin makes your head spin!");
         };

-You can probably guess what that means: "If StunToxin is responsible for the value of Stunned being changed, override its usual 'increased' message with this new one."
+What the above code means is "If a change in the value of StunToxin is responsible for the value of Stunned being increased, override its usual 'increased' message with this new one."

+What if the Poisoned status also has its own message?
+If you want the new message to replace both the Stunned and Poisoned messages, you'll also want to override the Poisoned message, and this time you want it to do nothing at all:

+    rules[Status.StunToxin].Overrides(Status.Poisoned).Messages.Increased = null;

+By doing this, no 'Poisoned' message will be printed whenever StunToxin is being applied.

+### Override sets:
+If you have several OnChanged handlers you'd like to group together and reuse for multiple different statuses, use override sets:

+    rules.GetOverrideSet(0).Overrides(Status.Burning).Effects.Decreased =
+        (creature, status, oldValue, newValue) => { /*Overridden Burning handler code here*/ };
+    rules.GetOverrideSet(0).Override(Status.Freezing).Effects.Decreased =
+        (creature, status, oldValue, newValue) => { /*Overridden Freezing handler code here*/ };

+    rules[Status.Numb].UsesOverrideSet(0);
+    rules[Status.Ethereal].UsesOverrideSet(0);

+Now both Numb and Ethereal statuses will use the handlers from the override set.
+Note that if a status is using an override set, Hemlock will ignore any handlers defined directly on that status and use only the handlers on the override set.

+(You can choose any integer to refer to an override set; there are no requirements to start at zero or maintain any kind of order.)

+Override sets also allow you to customize messages and effects in another powerful way: instance overrides.

+### Instance overrides:
+The concept behind status overrides (above) can also be applied to individual status instances.
+Here's an example:

+Let's say that you have a standard message *"You're on fire!"* that appears whenever the Burning status increases.

+Now let's say that, whenever a wand of immolation is the cause of the Burning status, you want a different message: *"The wand's beam sets you on fire!"*

+Just like before, you don't want to print both messages, but unlike last time, this isn't one status overriding another status.

+What you want in this situation is an instance override:

+    rules.GetOverrideSet(42).Overrides(Status.Burning).Messages.Increased =
+        (creature, status, oldValue, newValue) => {
+            messagePrinter.Print("The wand's beam sets you on fire!");
+        };

+    creature.statusTracker.Add(Status.Burning, overrideSetIndex: 42);

+By setting the overrideSetIndex on the newly created StatusInstance, if the creature's Burning status increases when the new instance is added, it'll use override set 42 instead of the usual handlers for Burning.

 ### Passive prevention:
-This one is conceptually simple, but not really a core feature, so it appears all the way down here.
+This one is conceptually simple, but not really a core feature, so this section appears all the way down here.

 You might want some statuses to be prevented based on arbitrary conditions - conditions that have nothing to do with the status system.